sortedcord/ossapi/README.md

 # `{"content":"XQAAIA....3fISw=","encoding":"base64"}`
 ```

 ## osu api v2

-We also provide support for [api v2](https://osu.ppy.sh/docs/index.html).
+We also provide support for [api v2](https://osu.ppy.sh/docs/index.html). **(Note: requires python 3.8+)**

-You can create an oauth client on your settings page (https://osu.ppy.sh/home/account/edit), then use the client's id, secret, and redirect_uri to authenticate.
+You can create an oauth client on your settings page (<https://osu.ppy.sh/home/account/edit>), then use the client's id, secret, and redirect_uri to authenticate.

 ```python
 # authenticates with client credentials grant (grants guest user access,